thesassway/thesassway.com/source/intermediate/spriting-with-compass.markdown

 ## Digging deeper

-There’s a lot more that you can do with Compass sprite sheets.
+Believe it or not, there’s actually a lot more that you can do with Compass sprite sheets.
 More than we can cover in this simple tutorial.
 If you’re interested in learning more read the [official Spriting Tutorial](http://compass-style.org/help/tutorials/spriting/) and checkout [some of other docs here](http://compass-style.org/search/?q=sprites).